 As far as admissibility is concerned, Article 10(4) EUTMDR expressly mentions written statements referred to in Article 97(1)(f) EUTMR as admissible means of proof of use.
-Article 97(1) EUTMR cites means of giving evidence, amongst which are sworn or affirmed written statements or other statements that have a similar effect according to the law of the State in which they have been drawn up.
+Article 97(1) EUTMR cites means of giving evidence, among which are sworn or affirmed written statements or other statements with a similar effect according to the law of the State in which they have been drawn up.
 Therefore, it has to be evaluated whether the statement submitted constitutes a statement within the sense of Article 97(1)(f) EUTMR.
-Only in cases where the statements have not been sworn or affirmed is it necessary to consider the rules of law of the national jurisdiction as to the effects of a written statement (07/06/2005, T-303/03, Salvita, EU:T:2005:200, § 40; confirmed 09/12/2014, T-278/12, PROFLEX, EU:T:2014:1045, § 49).
-Where there are doubts as to whether a statement has been sworn or affirmed, it is up to the opponent to submit evidence in this regard.
-Failing this, the statement will not be considered a statement within the sense of Article 97(1)(f) EUTMR.